Making It Easier for Low-Income Renters to Apply for Housing Benefits

 The Problem

-With the task at hand, SDCI and our team worked to lower access barriers to this new program by focusing on equity, accessibility, and ease of use.
-Collaboratively, we provided expert Human-Centered Design (HCD) services to design a usable, useful, and accessible application process.
+SDCI and our team worked to remove barriers to this new program by focusing on equity, accessibility, and ease of use.
+Together, we used human-centered design to make the application process usable and useful for everyone.

 The Solution

-With tight deadlines and complex legislation, it was vital that our team create a working solution for both Seattle’s renters and for SDCI staff, who needed to receive clean applications that they could process efficiently.
+With tight deadlines and complex rules, it was vital that our team create a solution for both Seattle’s renters and for SDCI staff, who needed to receive clean applications they could process efficiently.

 That wasn’t too bad.
 That was very easy.
 Arguably one of the easiest things I’ve ever had to do.